-The Conception Abbey and Seminary College Library maintains a physical collection of approximately 130,000 items, including 123,000 volumes of books and bound periodicals, 1,400 DVDs, and 3,000 CDs.
-The library provides on-line access to approximately 171,000 eBooks and 14,000 full-text periodicals and subscribes to 150 print periodicals.
-The in-house collection contains large concentrations in the fields of theology and philosophy.
+Conception Abbey and Seminary Library maintains a physical collection of approximately 130,000 items, consisting of print books, bound periodicals and audio-visual material.
+The physical collection contains large concentrations in the fields of theology and philosophy.
+The library provides online access to approximately 210,000 eBooks and 14,000 full-text periodicals through subscriptions to academic databases.
+The library subscribes to 125 print periodicals.